adipotnis/opencv_native_zed/README.md

 ```

 ## 3) depth_still.py
+Calculates disparity and depth map using stereoSGBM using opencv.
+Also calculates distance of the a point located at the centre of the image.

 ### Input
 - Takes zed_mini.yaml as input.
 - Requires Camera calibration .conf files for image rectification.